IRS De Minimis Safe Harbor Election:The Complete Guide for Small Businesses

 How do I make the election?

 Attach a De Minimis Safe Harbor Election Statement to your tax return each year.
+The election must be filed annually — blanket multi-year elections are not allowed.

 Does it apply to all businesses?